 Smart phones and tablets can help you see in many ways.
 A guy can find a date, call her by simply speaking her name, buy her flowers, put on a tie of the right color, locate a nice restaurant, and pay for a taxi and dinner–all with little or no eyesight.
 And it won’t be long before he might be able to pick her up in his self-driving automobile.

 With that same device, you can also take notes or send a written message by simply speaking into it.
 And you can have it read your notes and messages to you.
 You do have to pay for a cellular Internet service in order to communicate with others or surf the Web, but that doesn’t have to cost much more than what you’ve been paying for basic telephone service.

 We’ve come a long way since the fire torch and the long stick.
 And we don’t have far to go before cures for blindness and visual impairment are developed.
 In the meantime, we want to continue finding ways to see what our eyes cannot.
-This list of 25 is a good start–actually it’s about twice as long as it was 10 years ago–and I’m sure you are already taking advantage of some of the devices.
-We may be visually impaired, or even have no eyesight at all; but we don’t have to blind.
+This list is a good start–actually it’s about twice as long as it was 10 years ago–and I’m sure you are already taking advantage of some of the devices.
+We may be visually impaired, or even have no eyesight at all, but we don’t have to blind.